jurajama/OS_ansible_client/README.md

 # OS_ansible_client
-Docker container with Ansible and modules needed to manage OpenStack.
+Docker container with Ansible and modules needed to manage OpenStack, Azure, AWS and Google Cloud Platform.

 ## Precondition
 - Docker service is installed on the client machine.
 Note that by default package managers of Linux distros often install very old version of the Docker engine.
 To avoid that, follow instructions in (https://docs.docker.com/install)